fpoirotte/phpfarm/README.rst

     # Beta version used to test for regressions
     # and to report bugs to the PHP folks.
     5.4.0beta1

-    # Custom version which installs specific extensions/packages
-    # required for production during the post-install step.
-    5.3.1-prod

 Last but not least, you may pass options (e.g. ``-j3``) to the ``make`` program by setting the ``MAKE_OPTIONS`` environment variable.